Defects at Play: Shaping the Photophysics and Photochemistry of Ice: Results

 As in the DF case, we analyzed the local hydrogen-bonding environment around the hydroxyl radical in the presence of the vacancy by computing the distances (d1, d2 and d3) between the O atom of OH$^.$ and its three nearest oxygen neighbors, as shown in Fig. S8.
 This structural characterization allows us to probe whether the local coordination of the OH radical correlates with the emission energy.
 In Fig. \ref{Fig3}, we show the shortest O$_{OH^.}$-O distances (d1) as a function of the emission energy.
-We observe two distinct groups of NN: those where the O atom belongs to a H$_2$O molecule (red dots, group (i)) and those where the oxygen belongs to H$_3$O$^+$ (cyan dots, group (ii)).
+We observe two distinct groups of NN: those where the O atom belongs to a H$_2$O molecule (red dots, group (i)) and those where the oxygen belongs to H$_3$O$^+$ (blue dots, group (ii)).
 The former group, with longer d1 distances, has smaller emission energies (smaller than 4.3 eV, starting at 3.8 eV); the latter group, with shorter d1, has larger emission energies, centered at 4.7 eV.
 Interestingly, for group (i), our ES geometry optimizations reveal that the hydronium ion diffuses away from the hydroxyl radical, with both species remaining near the cavity, as shown in the inset of Fig. \ref{Fig3}.

-We note that a larger separation between H$_3$O$^+$ and OH$^-$ leads to weaker electrostatic interactions, while simultaneously allowing the excess electron trapped in the vacancy to form a stable configuration with the surrounding water molecules.
+We note that a larger separation between H$_3$O$^+$ and OH$^-$ correlates with a destabilization of the GS (up to $\sim$ 1.0 eV relative to the average configuration), due to the weakened electrostatic interactions between the two ions, and with a modest stabilization of the ES ($\sim$0.15-0.2 eV).
 In contrast to group (i), in group (ii) the OH$^.$ and H$_3$O$^+$ are always NNs.
 Here, a slight red-shift is observed when the two products are in closer contact (shorter d1), although this effect is less pronounced compared to that induced by the separation in group (i).
 Notably, the photoproducts are formed near the vacancy for configurations (ii) as well.